 - Shearwater Research Perdix – Best for Technical Diving

 The Best Dive Computers in 2020

-Keep the issues listed in the above buying guide in mind.
-We have compiled the list of the best dive computers for 2019.
-We highlight their strengths and weaknesses and also suggest what each model is best used for.
+Keep the issues listed in the buying guide in mind.
+We have compiled the list of the best scuba computers below.
+In the list, we highlight their strengths and weaknesses and also suggest what each model is best used for.

 It’s not that easy to introduce the Shearwater Research Teric.
 Why do you wonder?
-It’s just an amazing new dive computer that was introduced recently and it’s hard to figure out what would be missing.
+It’s just an amazing dive computer that was introduced not too long ago and it’s hard to figure out what would be missing.

 You navigate the features in the menu through four separate buttons along the sides of the case.
 You can even program one button to quickly get you to a specific menu option.
 The screen itself can be configured to show any data you want in whatever font-size and color you prefer.

-The Teric offers air-integration.
+The Teric offers optional air-integration.
 You can connect it to two separate wireless transmitters to track gas and air consumption in up to two tanks.
 It can deal with Air, Nitrox, and Trimix.
-You can even use it with a re-breather or in freediving mode.
+You can even use it with a rebreather or in freediving mode.